ibm-messaging/mq-appliance/monitoring/README.md

 ## Monitor an HA Queue Manager

-The expect script for this is mqa_ha_qm_status.expect
+The expect script for this is mqa_ha_qm_status.exp

 This script is configured with information about two Appliances, that are configured as an HA Group, and one queue manager.
 The script connects to the appliances and periodically (every five seconds) issues the mqcli status command for the queue manager on each appliance.
 It outputs one line of output for each queue manager each time it issues the status command.